Cassandra operations task CassandraTask

 CassandraTask manifest

-The following is an example of a CassandraTask manifest for a restart operation:
+The following example shows a CassandraTask manifest for a restart operation:

 apiVersion: control.k8ssandra.io/v1alpha1